Student rights and responsibilities

 • Provide accurate information and documentation in order to receive the best advice, referral and service.

-• Commit to and undertake any agreed actions/ tasks suggested by SASS staff in a timely manner, such as scheduling an appointment with specialist support staff, writing a letter, sourcing documents or speaking to University staff.
+• Commit to and undertake any agreed actions/ tasks in a timely manner, such as scheduling an appointment with specialist support staff, writing a letter, sourcing documents or speaking to University staff.

 • Provide additional information/ documents if requested by staff, in a timely fashion, so we can assist you to the best of our ability.